 Yes, it’s that time of the year again when we take time to honor ourselves and our health through the American Heart Association’s Go Red for Women campaign.
-If you hadn’t heard Friday, Feb.
-6 is National Wear Red Day.
-A great time to remind ourselves that we need to take care of ourselves, instead of just giving selflessly to those around us, because we know that doing so will help us stay around for our loved ones longer.
+It’s a great time to remind ourselves that we need to take care of ourselves, instead of just giving selflessly to those around us, because we know that doing so will help us stay around for our loved ones longer.

 Did you know that: